samsungsamiio/samsungsami.io/source/sami/demos-tools/api-console.md

 If you want to create a new device for a user, you’ll need the device type ID.
 These are the most direct ways to find a device type ID:

-- You can enter a device ID in `GET /devices/{deviceId}`.
-You can If you have connected an instance of the device type to SAMI.
+- If an instance of the device type is already connected to SAMI, you can enter its device ID in `GET /devices/{deviceId}`.
 	- The device type ID is `dtid` in the response body.
 ![API Console](/images/docs/sami/demos-tools/apiConsoleGetDevice.png)